-Here’s the straw that broke the proverbial horse’s back, for me …
+Here’s the straw that broke the proverbial camel’s back for me …

-A few years back, I bought an ASUS RT-AC1900P because it had what I perceived to be some pretty good protection capabilities.
-They had teamed up with Trend Micro to provide content filtering, quality of services, and a few other cool features for a cheap price.
+A few years ago, I bought an ASUS RT-AC1900P because it had what I perceived to be some pretty good web surfing protection.
+ASUS had teamed up with Trend Micro to provide content filtering, quality of services, and a few other cool features for a cheap price.
 It was very easy to set up as well.
 I loved the QoS capabilities, parental controls and being able to schedule downtime for internet connected devices (kids).

 All was fine until I downloaded the newest firmware and installed it.
-After a reboot, I had to re-enable the content filtering and was prompted by a end user license agreement to which I had to accept, otherwise the functionality would be turned back off.
-After only reading the first few sentences within the agreement, I was shocked.
+After a reboot, I had to re-enable the content filtering and was prompted by an end user license agreement to which I had to accept, otherwise the functionality would be turned back off.
+After reading the first few sentences within the agreement, I was shocked.
 It talked about how they were openly collecting my data and sending it back to their servers for analysis.
-They were also sharing it with 3rd Paty organizations.
-I did some additional searching on the internet and found the full user license agreement … omg.
+They were also sharing it with 3rd Party organizations.
+So, I did some additional searching on the internet and found the full user license agreement.
 You too can read it here: TrendMicro.

-I’ll give them props for not trying to disguise what they are doing with legalese, but I’m shocked anyone would agree to this.
+I’ll give them credit for not trying to disguise what they are doing with legalese, but I’m shocked anyone would agree to this.
 This is a cut-and-paste from their own website:

 In essence, they can capture whatever they want off any of your devices, whenever they want.

-This ultimately led me on a journey to install the opensource and free firewall, IDS and IPS product called pfSense, along with the pfBlockerNG and Suricata packages on an old computer I had lying around.
-I also configured the DNS Blocker (DNSBL).
+This ultimately led me on a journey to install the opensource and free firewall, IDS and IPS product called pfSense, along with the pfBlockerNG, DNS Blocker (DNSBL), and Suricata packages on an old computer I had lying around.

 Here are the DNS entries for DNSBL (i.e.; these appear to be the addresses collecting your data at trend micro):

 You wouldn’t believe how much of your private information is being transmitted back to Microsoft, Apple, Sumsung, advertising companies, Trend Micro, etc. You thought you secured Windows 10 by modifying the security options within Settings?
 Think again.
-It’s still transmitting back a ton of information about what you do, visit, type, say and if you have a camera … see.
+Windows is still transmitting back to Microsoft a ton of information about what you do, visit, type, say and if you have a camera … see.